divider

 Descent: If you have any AMS symptoms when hiking at a high altitude for the Kailash Circumbulation/Kailash Kora, you should quickly descend to a lower elevation.
 Simply traveling to a lower altitude can help alleviate the early symptoms of altitude sickness.
 Additionally, it is among the best treatments for AMS.

-Take altitude sickness medicine: Acetazolamide(Diamox) is one of the popular medicines to cure elevation sickness/AMS while hiking at a high altitude.
+Take altitude sickness medicine: Acetazolamide(Diamox) is one of the popular medicines to cure altitude sickness/AMS while hiking at a high altitude.
 You can find this medicine easily in the medical shops of Nepal, or you can even purchase it from an online store.
-The price of the Diamox will cost you around 100-15o depending upon the brand and the manufacturing company.
+The price of the Diamox will cost you around 100-15o, depending upon the brand and the manufacturing company.
 Twice daily, take one 125 mg tablet.
 Start taking this medication 24 hours prior to reaching high altitude, and keep taking it for 48 hours while there.
 If your symptoms suggest that you need more Diamox, you can keep taking it for up to 48 hours.

 Use sunscreen and lip balm: The strong wind and exposure to the direct sun at high altitudes can harm your skin during the tour.
 So make sure to use sunscreen and lip balm every day.